 - If you reside in a mobile home, make sure you get an earthquake-resistant bracing system.

 It should also include things that will be important for the survival of yourself and your family.
-It should include the following –
+It should consist of the following –

-- Charge your regular devices and power back-up devices to the fullest extent.
+- Charge your regular devices and power backup devices to the fullest extent.

-- You might want to include a whistle in the kit to put to use when stuck somewhere.
+- You might want to include a whistle in the emergency kit to put to use when stuck somewhere.

 Now, you have to patiently wait where you are.